Skip to main content

 Timescales depend on how serious the problem is.

-Landlord’s responsibility for health and safety
+Landlord health and safety responsibilities

 Your landlord should make sure that your home is safe and free from any hazards.
+It should be fit to live in throughout your tenancy.

 Damp and mould